tfcollins/GNURadio_Windows_Build_Scripts/README.md

-GNURadio Windows Build Scripts v1.2
+GNURadio Windows Build Scripts v1.3
 =====================================

 A series of Powershell scripts to automatically download,  build from source, and install GNURadio and -all- it's dependencies as 64-bit native binaries then package as an .msi using Visual Studio 2015.

 For more details on this effort, please see the support [website](http://www.gcndevelopment.com/gnuradio)

+IF YOU JUST WANT TO USE GNURADIO ON WINDOWS, DON'T USE THESE SCRIPTS... use the binaries that are posted at the above site.
+The Linux way is to build from source, this is usually not helpful on Windows, so use the installers unless you just want to tinker, in which case enjoy!

 The finished MSI includes:

 Device Support: UHD, RTL-SDR, hackrf, airspy, BladeRF, osmoSDR, FCD

-GNURadio modules: 3.7.11 with all but gr-comedi modules built and included
+GNURadio modules: 3.7.11.1 with all but gr-comedi modules built and included

-OOT modules: gr-iqbal, gr-fosphor, gr-osmosdr, gr-acars, gr-adsb, gr-modtool
+OOT modules: gr-iqbal, gr-fosphor, gr-osmosdr, gr-acars, gr-adsb, gr-modtool, gr-air-modes, gr-ais, gr-ax25, gr-burst (incl. bitarray), gr-cdma, gr-display (incl. matplotlib), gr-eventstream, gr-inspector (incl. tensorflow), gr-lte, gr-mapper, gr-nacl, gr-paint (incl.
+PIL), gr-radar, gr-rds, gr-specest, OpenLTE

 Other Applications: gqrx